skerr92/msp432-feather/README.md

 <image src="https://github.com/skerr92/msp432-feather/blob/master/images/Screen%20Shot%202020-06-21%20at%201.09.43%20PM.png">

+# Update: If you choose to manufacture the current board uploaded read this first:

+The current schematic is working to be updated following an issue with the FT232RL USB to UART chip.
+This is easy to overcome when assembling the current board, simply bridge pins 25 and 26 on the board.
+This ensures that pin 25 (TEST) is tied to pin 26 (GND).
+According to the FT232R datasheet, the chip won't be recognized because the test pin is floating.
+This will be corrected in the next revision.

 # 1

 The design is open for revision.
 If you have experience with PCB design and would like to contribue, I encourage you to do so!
 Simply create a fork of the repository and you're good to go!